 “She loved the cookies,” Kim says with a laugh.
 “She started posting pictures of them all over Instagram and Twitter and all of a sudden her fans became our fans.”

-Suddenly, other influencers in the world of fashion also began buzzing about the high quality but affordably priced special occasion dresses for girls Kim was curating online at 3Claps.
-NOTE: In case you’re wondering the name is derived from the three claps loving parents often give when bending down to greet their little girl.
+Suddenly, other influencers in the world of fashion also began buzzing about the high quality but affordably priced special occasion dresses for girls Kim was curating online at 3Claps — the name derived from the three claps loving parents often give when bending down to greet their little girl.

 But the inspiration came from a nearly broke Kim who years earlier discovered something troubling; the outrageous prices being charged for special occasion dresses.